tozny/e3db-ruby/README.md

 version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Documentation

+Comprehensive documentaiton for the SDK can be found online [via RubyDoc.info](http://www.rubydoc.info/gems/e3db/1.0.0).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/tozny/e3db-ruby.